Maximize your fireplace’s potential with different types of wood. Start with this user-friendly guide to identifying types of firewood.

 This could be due to the perceived inconvenience of finding and buying firewood as well as the prospect of smoke from wood fire permeating homes and furnishings.

-Here’s your guide to identifying types of firewood that exude warmth and a cozy atmosphere without filling your home with smoke.
+Here’s your guide to identifying types of firewood that exude warmth and a cosy atmosphere without filling your home with smoke.

 Identifying Types of Firewood for Smoke-Free Warmth